eduardamv113/BD/README.md

 *Development Phases*

-1.System Definition: Justification for using a Relational Database model.
+1. System Definition: Justification for using a Relational Database model.

 2. Requirements Analysis: Defining how data is described, manipulated, and controlled.